Cirque de Gavarnie: Our Guide to France’s Most Spectacular Walk

 Cirque de Gavarnie How to Get There

-By car – the commune of Gavarnie-Gèdre in the central Pyrenees is around a 1 hours drive from the nearest large town of Lourdes.
+By car: The commune of Gavarnie-Gèdre in the central Pyrenees is around a 1-hour drive from the nearest large town of Lourdes.

-By train – there is a direct SNCF train from from Paris to Lourdes, taking around 4 hours and 30 minutes.
+By train and bus: There is a direct SNCF train from Paris to Lourdes, taking around 4 hours and 30 minutes.
+The 965 bus line takes 1 hour 20 minutes from Lourdes, passing through Cauterets along the route.

 Gavarnie Parking

-Cars – there is a lot of paid parking along the sides of the main roads through the village.
-In summer, you need to get there early to secure a space.
-Cirque de Gavarnie parking costs around €5.
-The village is closed to traffic from 9am to 5pm daily so make sure to arrive outside of these times.
+Cars: There is a lot of paid parking along the sides of the main roads through the village.
+In summer, you need to get there early to secure a space, and it costs €8 per 24 hours for standard cars and €10 per 24 hours for campervans in designated spaces.

-Motorhomes – As you head out of the village of Gavarnie on the D923, there is an aire with services on the left side of the road, about 2km outside the village.
-Expect to pay €8-10 a night for superb Cirque de Gavarnie camping, motorhome style!
-Or, head further up the D923 to the Col de Tentes for fantastic motorhome wild camping.
+Motorhomes: As you head out of the village of Gavarnie on the D923, there is an aire with services on the left side of the road, about 2km outside the village, which costs €10 a night.
+Or, head further up the D923 to the Col de Tentes for fantastic off-grid wild camping.
+There are also a handful of campsites on the road up to Gavarnie.

 Family Friendly

 The Cirque de Gavarnie walk can be as family friendly as you want to make it.
-The route to the cirque is well maintained and level underfoot, with minimal altitude gain, and at 8.5km or 5.2 miles, it’s a kid friendly distance!
+The route to the cirque is well maintained and level underfoot, with minimal altitude gain, and at 8.5km or 5.2 miles, it’s a kid-friendly distance!

 Gavarnie Facilities